 Hop over to Hobart and get started on this fantastic to-do list.
 The capital of the Apple Isle has a lot to offer families willing to try out something new – from mountain views and food markets to wildlife and wacky art

-Start your Hobart adventure with a drive to the top of Mount Wellington for wonderful views of Hobart and surrounds below, stopping off for a babychino (and your latte, of course) in South Hobart at Ginger Brown.
+Start your Hobart adventure with a drive to the top of Mount Wellington for beautiful views of Hobart and the surrounds below, stopping off for a babyccino (and your latte, of course) in South Hobart at Ginger Brown.
 Then head back into town for a dose of shopping at Salamanca Market.
-The markets are a bustling hive or activity and you can pick up anything – from handmade clothing items and woodwork to beautiful local produce and tasty treats.
+The markets are a bustling hive of activity, and you can pick up anything – from handmade clothing items and woodwork to beautiful local produce and tasty treats.

 The markets are open until 3pm and there are a number food stores offering tasty bites perfect for lunch.

 The Museum of Old and New Art (MONA) can’t be missed, so dedicate the afternoon to the quirky-cool experience.
 Australia’s biggest privately-owned museum is like nowhere else in the world and the unusual exhibits incorporate light and sound, making it quite the interactive experience.
 The best way to get to MONA is to take the MONA ROMA from Franklin Wharf to the museum.

 Catch the MONA ROMA back into town and grab fish and chips at Mures Lower Deck for dinner.
 There are also oysters, share platters, soup and pizza, plus over 30 flavours of ice cream for a post-dinner indulgence.

 Rise early and head out of Hobart to Bonorong Wildlife Sanctuary (about 30 minutes’ drive), where you can see wombats, koalas, birds, quolls and the famous Tasmanian Devils.
 Get a hands-on experience with your favourite furry and scaly friends – and know that your attendance is going towards conserving Tasmanian wildlife.